runicscribe/worldbuilding-docs/dae-machina/culture/celebrations.md

 ### Xhal'fae

-Specifically celebrate eclipse during grand convergence, and the mid-year convergence.
+Rather than the lunar convergences, the main celestial events celebrated by the Xhal'fae are the lunar eclipses by the Darksun, which occur (...).
+They used to celebrate the week surrounding midyear convergence, as that marks a period where the moons do not appear in the night sky, but this has somewhat fallen out of favor of late, particularly among the 'fae native to Xuon, as it now marks the aniversary of the Uon cataclysm.

 ### 'Jinn

-All six convergences are minor holidays for the 'Jinn principalities, with the great convergence of slightly higher importance than the others.
+All six convergences are minor holidays for the 'Jinn principalities, with the great convergence and midyear convergence both being of slightly higher importance than the others.

 ### Quon Xi and Kita Lau

-The western continents celebrate the renewal of the year on the eve of the great convergence, with additional celebrations in the two weeks folowing.
+Quon Xi cellebrates the renewal of the year for the two weeks following the great convergence.
+The actual day of convergence, marked by a total lunar eclipse, is a day of fasting and prayer.

 ## Tournaments